whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 * [Original Assignment](http://backend.turing.io/module1/projects/http_yeah_you_know_me)

 (description):
-In this project we’ll begin to introduce HTTP, the protocol that runs the web, and build a functioning web server to put that understanding into action.
+We built a TCP server that could parse HTTP requests, rout a request to a path, build a response and send it back to the client.

 (evaluation comments):
 * Really cool use of Object.const_get in your assign_endpoint method.
 My only suggestion would be to try to make it more readable.
 For instance, instead of a one-liner, you could first say endpoint_class = Object.const_get(@paths[path]) and then say endpoint_class.new(request)